axone-protocol/docs/docs/whitepaper/data-spaces.md

 Data sovereignty - which is a guarantee of transparency and sustainability of data sharing ecosystems - refers to the ability of natural or legal person to determine and enforce the rights to use its data.

-OKP4 enables anyone to build and join an infinite number of highly customizable Data Spaces.
+OKP4 enables anyone (organizations, individuals, public administrations, NGO or communities) to build and join an infinite number of highly customizable Data Spaces.

 ## What is a Data Space ?